© 2026 Texas Public Radio

 Assistant San Antonio Police Chief Jesus Salame Jr. confirmed that two children, ages 5 and 7, were found dead in the vehicle.

-He said that the SAPD received a call early Friday morning from a person who reported a white Hyundai on fire at the 500 block of Richland Hills Drive behind a warehouse.
+He said SAPD received a call early Friday morning reporting a white Hyundai on fire in the 500 block of Richland Hills Drive behind a warehouse.

-The suspect, Marlene Vidal of Edinburg, was charged with capital murder after statements from her and video evidence indicated she acted alone.
+The suspect, Marlene Vidal of Edinburg, was charged after statements from her and video evidence indicated she acted alone.

-Salame confirmed that Vidal is the mother of the two children.
-He added that investigators are determining whether mental health issues played a part.
+Salame confirmed that Vidal is the children’s mother.
+He added that investigators are determining whether mental health issues played a role.

 “Everyone’s going to want to know why something like this happened.
 And unfortunately, the 'why' is sometimes the hardest question to answer," said Salame.
 "So, what I commit to you now is that we’re going to continue working to find the truth, seek justice for those children, and support everyone affected by this tragedy.”